 - PM3 refers to the travel time reliability & congestion management and air quality (CMAQ) performance measures prescribed by FHWA.
 Travel time & CMAQ targets must be adopted once every four years, but DOTs and MPOs also have the ability to adjust targets during interim years.
 The MPO Board adopted targets for PM3 on October 30th, 2018, and reevaluated the targets in November 2020, determining they do not need to be revised.
 FHWA requires DOTs and MPOs to set new 4-yr targets prior to October of 2022.

 - Finally, MPOs are required to establish targets for transit asset management (TAM) once every four years.
 In coordination with HART, the MPO Board adopted TAM targets on October 30th, 2018, and should review the targets before October 2020 to determine if they need to be revised.
 FHWA requires DOTs and MPOs to set new 4-yr targets prior to October of 2022.

 State of the System Reports

-The 2018 State of the System Report was adopted by the MPO board in February of 2019.
-The report is being finalized and will be ready to print shortly.
-A DRAFT is available for review here.
+The 2018 State of the System report was adopted by the MPO board in February of 2019.
+The most recent update to the biannual report card contains new measures relating to transportation equity, air quality, and multimodal accessibility.

 The 2016 State of the System Report was the first MPO plan to use MAP-21 performance measures related to safety, pavement and bridge condition, and system performance.
 Since the report was finalized in December of 2016, it has been distributed to other MPOs around the state to serve as a guide for performance-based planning.
 An updated report can be found above.

 FDOT Mobility Reports

 While the FDOT Mobility Profile Report was released by the Forecasting & Trends Office in 2019, the performance data are current as of 2017.
 This is a concise reference document providing factoids on the State Highway System.
 It is useful information for understanding how the performance of state roads compares to all other roads within our county.

 Scenario Planning Peer Exchanges